kallentu/chowdr/README.md

 chowdr will use a trained model on the base Faster R-CNN TensorFlow model to detect different food objects.
 Using this data, it estimates the volume of the food from the top and side views, then calculates the caloric amount of the food.

+_See the **Tutorial** for an end-to-end tutorial of training, testing, evaluating, and running the caloric estimator._

 ## Set Up

+1. Clone the chowdr repository.

-1. Clone the ECUST food dataset into the directory above chowdr.
+2. Clone the ECUST food dataset into the directory above chowdr.
 ```bash
 git clone https://github.com/Liang-yc/ECUSTFD-resized-.git ../
 ```